NiiEquity/NiiEquity.github.io/_posts/2015-06-29-authentication-in-phoenix-web-framework-part-1.md

 The next function will be the session function, which checks if an email is in the users table.
+It takes all users from the users table and passes it as an argument to the function with the email stored in the session.
+It then maps through all emails in the users table to see if that email exists.
+The ```Enum.member?``` function returns true if it exists or false if it doesn't.
+The ```case...do``` structure then handles the boolean value returned and also returns an atom ``:ok`` with a string and ``:error`` with another string.

 	def session(users, email) do
 	   email_check =